 Or, continue on the byway and head west at Poncha Springs.
 At the top of Monarch Pass a summertime aerial tram carries passengers to the top of Monarch Ridge, about 12,000 feet in elevation, offering sweeping views of the surrounding peaks and nearby Monarch Mountain ski area.

-Close the day browsing artistic downtown Salida’s galleries and shops; it's one of the state’s 12 Certified Creative Districts.
+Browse artistic downtown Salida’s galleries and shops; it's one of the state’s Certified Creative Districts.
 The historic district is home to more than 20 artist-owned galleries, unique shops and antique stores.
 Kids get a kick out of feeding the fish at the Mt.
 Shavano Fish Hatchery, and visitors of all ages enjoy strolling the pleasant streets of downtown.
-Delicious restaurants abound in Salida; try Shallots, Amícas and Currents for a tasty end to an active day.
+Delicious restaurants abound in Salida; try Amícas and Currents for a tasty end to an active day.
 Or join locals for a nightcap at the SteamPlant Theater, where national and international artists perform in a renovated power plant.